Your landing pages won’t magically fix your PPC ads – you need more. You need landing page A/B testing.

 • Type II or False Negative Error: It’s the mistake of concluding that there is no effect or difference when there actually is one.
 MDE and statistical power counter such errors.

-Example: In A/B testing, a Type II error would occur if the test fails to detect a genuine improvement in user engagement resulting from changes in the landing page, leading to the incorrect conclusion that the changes had no effect.
+Example: In landing page A/B testing, a Type II error would occur if the test fails to detect a genuine improvement in user engagement resulting from changes in the landing page, leading to the incorrect conclusion that the changes had no effect.

 What is Statistical Power (SP)?